HigginTown/HouseDivided/README.md

  - Predicting the party of a given senator given the voting record using decision trees to identify which issues are most important to party identity.
  - Testing a thought experiment.

- The thought experiment:
+### The thought experiment:

- Predicting Outcomes
+Imagine that you are standing outside of the Senate Chamber, trying to discover the outcome of a roll call vote.
+The vote has just taken place.
+You walk into the Chamber and find all 100 senators have just voted.

+The game:

+You are allowed to ask 1 senator of your choice how they voted, and they will respond truthfully.
+Then, you must guess whether the vote passed or was rejected.

+So, who should you ask?

+The game can be altered to include any number `n` senators up to 100.
+Working backwards, it's obvious that if you could ask all 100 senators how they've voted, you could guess with 100% accuarcy the result of the vote.
+But, with `n < 100`, you must decisions about whom to include.

+I show that a rank-ordered list of senators by our influence score is the best way to select `n` senators, e.g. If you can ask `n` senators, then selecting the first `n` senators on the ordered list outperforms all other choices.

 First, I explore the roll call data.
-The `all_bills.csv` dataset describes the 502 roll call votes, the total for both sessions.
 Missing votes by the senators are explored and dicussed [here](http://www.adammassachi.com/missing-votes/)

 Next, I apply PCA to create a synthetic vote space and agglomerative clustering methods to reveal some of the underlying structure of senators' voting patterns.
 The [clusters](http://www.adammassachi.com/clusters/) match exactly the natural party divide.